 Depending on your state, you will also likely need to offer proof of identity/age and make yourself at least visible during the delivery process, if even behind a glass door.
 At no point in the delivery service should the driver need to come within six feet of you, though this may be impossible if paying with a mobile ATM device.

 Do I Have to Have My Weed Delivered?

 Not at all.
-Contactless curbside pickup is also an option to consider for those willing & able to drive.
+Contactless curbside pickup is also an option to consider for those willing and able to drive.
 Ordering cannabis online for pickup is quite widespread and usually available at any given dispensary.
-Check your local dispensary’s website to see if they offer an online menu & online ordering; if this isn’t available, you may have to call into the store to place your order.
+Check your local dispensary’s website to see if they offer an online menu and online ordering; if this isn’t available, you may have to call into the store to place your order.